 This manual has been prepared as a resource for faculty and staff who are seeking, or have received, funding from external sources (e.g., federal agencies and private foundations) in support of their research, equipment acquisition, or other projects.
-Its goal is to provide information covering the submission of a proposal, the administration of a grant and the closeout of an award and to answer the most commonly asked questions relating to grants.

 Who does what?